Can you be sued for retweeting defamatory statements?

 Retweeting Defamatory Material: Jurisdiction & Liability

-It’s an oft-asked question: Is it defamatory to retweet a libelous tweet?
+It’s an oft-asked question: Is it defamatory to retweet something libelous?
 The answer isn’t simple.
-Whether or not a retweet constitutes an act of defamation largely depends on two factors:
+Whether or not a retweet can be deemed defamatory largely depends on two factors:

-Residents of Commonwealth Countries Are More Likely To Be Punished For Retweeting Defamatory Statements
+Commonwealth Courts Are More Likely To Punish People For Retweeting Defamatory Statements

-Whether or not a re-tweet or re-post is considered a separate defamatory act has a lot to do with the court hearing the case.
-Globally speaking, the rule of thumb is this: if you live in a Commonwealth country (e.g., United Kingdom, Australia, Canada, etc.) than the chances of losing an online libel case for re-tweeting increases.
+Whether or not a re-tweet or re-post is considered a separate defamatory act has a lot to do with the case.
+Globally speaking, the rule of thumb is this: If you live in a Commonwealth country (e.g., United Kingdom, Australia, Canada, etc.) than the chances of losing an online libel case for re-tweeting increases.